 It’s normal to get a little stressed out when you think about money especially around the holidays.
 It’s easier not to worry and just hope that things will work out for the best, but the smartest move is to plan ahead.
 Following a few small financial steps at the end of the year can make your following year much easier.

-Look at Your Current Financial Status –
+Your Current Financial Status –

 The first step of preparing for next year’s finances is to understand the current financial picture.
 This is the easiest part of the whole process because it does not involve changing anything.
 The only goal is to look and get a clear picture of where your money is going.